How to Know Hizb in Quran

-When reading Quran, you might come across terms like Hizb, Juz’, or even special symbols that you’re not familiar with.
-These terms and symbols aren’t just there for show they play an important role in helping you engage with Quran more deeply.
-Quran has been structured in a way that allows for easier recitation, reflection, and memorization and understanding these divisions can make your Quranic journey much smoother.
+When reading the Quran, you might come across terms like Hizb, Juz’, or even special symbols that you’re not familiar with.
+These terms and symbols aren’t just there for show—they play an important role in helping you engage with the Quran more deeply.
+The Quran has been structured in a way that allows for easier recitation, reflection, and memorization, and understanding these divisions can make your Quranic journey much smoother.

-In this article, we’ll take a close look at how Quran is divided, specifically focusing on how to know Hizb in Quran ,Rub’ al-Hizb, verse numbers, marks, and the verses of prostration.
+In this article, we’ll take a close look at how the Quran is divided, specifically focusing on How to Know hizb in Quran

 The Quran is divided into 60 Hizb, which makes it easier for Muslims to recite and memorize.
 Each Hizb is a manageable section of the Quran, and two Hizb make up one Juz’ (part), which is the more commonly known division used during Ramadan.
 By breaking the Quran down into 60 Hizb, you can recite it over two months if you read one Hizb per day.